 This could also be a way to really expand how you engage with the partnered companies by attaching a face (mine! and others) to what they stand for.
 “Nissan” and “Whole Foods” sound like giant corporations to me, but they might not if I could picture an actual human with either of them.

 And of course, I see potential for national television coverage.
-Why not – I’ve been on before! :-)
+Why not – ! :-)

 When does all this happen?

 I’m ready to go now.
 Seriously.
 I tend to get a bit enthusiastic about…well, everything.
 It’s a blessing and a curse.
 Enthusiasm came up as my #1 Signature Strength both times I took the Authentic Happiness test. (what? don’t look at me that way. it’s legit.)

 I think this would work better during a time when people are actually thinking about taking a road trip, so I’m game for this summer.
 Though I know that when it does happen, it will be the right time.
 That being said, let’s get on the road already!

 I love learning, and I love sharing information.
 Going by Malcolm Gladwell’s definition, I’m a maven, an “information broker.”

 By sharing what I’ve learned about the choices that exist when it comes to travel, perhaps it will open up other areas of our life to examine.